AtanleyPA/AtanleyPA.github.io/README.md

 **Key Findings**

-*Strong relationships exist between customer location and salesperson assignment*
+*Strong relationships exist between customer location and salesperson assignment.*

-*High commission salespersons can be identified for performance evaluation*
+*High commission salespersons can be identified for performance evaluation.*

-*Some customers may not have placed orders, indicating potential sales gaps*
+*Some customers may not have placed orders, indicating potential sales gaps.*

-*Data relationships highlight opportunities for improving customer engagement*
+*Data relationships highlight opportunities for improving customer engagement.*

 **Conclusion:** This project showcases the practical application of SQL in analyzing relational business data.
 By combining multiple tables and applying structured queries, it delivers meaningful insights into customer behavior, sales performance, and operational relationships.